ncatlab/nlab-content/pages/0/8/5/2/2580/content.md

 A brief survey of applications of distribution theory to perturbative quantum field theory may be found [here](http://www1.jinr.ru/Archive/Pepan/v-31-7a/I_ktp_04_t.pdf).

-Within mathematics, distributions are quite commonplace; for example, de Rham appropriated them for his theory of [[currents]].
+Within mathematics, distributions are quite commonplace; for example, [[Georges de Rham]] appropriated them for his theory of [[current (distribution theory)|currents]].
 Distribution theory has also long been used in the theory of partial differential equations.
 Here is a sample theorem:

 * **Theorem (Ehrenpreis, Malgrange):** Let $D$ be a linear differential operator on $\mathbb{R}^n$ with constant coefficients.
 Given a compactly supported smooth function $f$ on $\mathbb{R}^n$, there exists a smooth solution $u$ to the equation $D u = f$.